 The position is unpaid but comes with accommodation, food and domestic transport in the Maldives.

 What’s in it for you?

-Whether you are an experienced professional looking for a sabbatical or a recent graduate looking for experience, we guarantee that volunteering/interning in this programme will be both a learning experience and a lot of fun!
+Whether you are an experienced professional looking for a sabbatical or a recent graduate looking for experience in conservation, we guarantee that volunteering/interning in this programme will be both a learning experience and a lot of fun!

 By becoming our new Volunteer Coordinator, you will be able to truly make a difference where it matters!

 By joining our team of local and international volunteers you will gain a unique opportunity to help our community by providing us with good management, and joining us means that you will gain a lot of practical experience as well as be given the opportunity to bring in your own views and ideas to our organisation and projects.